-To hold threaded tube while loosening jam nut, use a wrench on the center, flat section of tube (Ref Fig. 11).
+To hold threaded tube while loosening jam nut, use a wrench on the center, flat section of tube (Ref Fig. 25).

 The tie rod has different threads on each end.
-The end with the flat area on the threaded tube has left hand threads (clockwise to loosen) while the end without the flat has conventional right hand threads (counter-clockwise to loosen) (Ref Fig. 13).
+The end with the flat area on the threaded tube has left hand threads (clockwise to loosen) while the end without the flat has conventional right hand threads (counter-clockwise to loosen) (Ref Fig. 27).

 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notices, Cautions, Dangers and Warnings.
+Pay particular attention to Notices, Cautions, Warnings and Dangers.